zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/data-importer-extension.md

 ## Data Importer Document (as a Source for Import Mapping)

-The [Import Mapping](/refguide/import-mappings/) document and the [Import with Mapping](/refguide/import-mapping-action/) activity provide lot of inherent advantages like controlling the commit of objects, flexibility to find or create an object.
-This new feature of the Data Importer document leverages these capabilities by creating a source structure which can be used to create Import Mapping.
-Developers who are comfortable working with [Mapping Documents](/refguide/mapping-documents/) can use this feature to address advanced use-cases of importing data into Mendix.
-The section below describes how you can create a structure and an Import Mapping using this structure and finally leveraging the **Import with Mapping** microflow activity to import data into Mendix.
+The [Import Mapping](/refguide/import-mappings/) document and the [Import with Mapping](/refguide/import-mapping-action/) activity provide inherent advantages, like controlling the commit of objects, and the flexibility to find or create an object.
+This new feature of the Data Importer document leverages these capabilities by creating a source structure, which can be used to create import mappings.
+If you are comfortable working with [Mapping Documents](/refguide/mapping-documents/), you can use this feature to address advanced use cases of importing data into Studio Pro.
+The section below describes how to create a structure, an import mapping using this structure, and leveraging the **Import with Mapping** microflow activity to import data into Studio Pro.

 ### Creating a Data Importer Document {#create-document-with-imm}

 To import data, do the following:

 1. Right-click the module and click **Add other** > **Data Importer**.
-2. Name the document and enable the **Use with Import mapping** checkbox.
+2. Name the document and enable the **Use with Import Mapping** checkbox.
 3. Click **OK** and the new Data Importer document opens.

     {{< figure src="/attachments/appstore/platform-supported-content/modules/data-importer-extension/create-DI-doc-with-import-mapping.png" class="no-border" >}}

 ### Previewing Structure {#preview-structure}